Logic program proportions: Algebra of logic programs

+\end{enumerate} We will often write $PR$ instead of $P\cdot R$ in case the operation is understood from the context.

-We can now formally deconcatenate the list program from above as We will return to deconcatenations of this form in \yref{sec:Forms}.
+We can now formally deconcatenate the list program from above as which is equivalent to We will return to deconcatenations of this form in \prettyref{sec:Logic_program_forms} (cf. \prettyref{exa:mb{Plus}}).

-\begin{theorem} Concatenation is associative. \end{theorem} \begin{proof} The associativity of the concatenation of atoms and sets of atoms follows from the associativity of string concatenation, which implies the associativity of the concatenation of rules and programs. \end{proof}
+\begin{theorem} Concatenation is associative. \end{theorem} \begin{proof} We know that the concatenation of words is associative.
+From this we deduce This implies From this, we deduce the associativity of rule concatenation: We have which finally implies the associativity of concatenation via